QUICK ANSWER

 The first real estate sale Florida new agent timeline

-Here is what the first real estate sale Florida new agent journey typically looks like, in calendar weeks, from the moment the client texts to the moment the wire hits your account.
+Here is what the first real estate sale Florida new agent timeline typically looks like, in calendar weeks, from the moment the client texts to the moment the wire hits your account.
 Based on common patterns observed across new Florida agents in 2024 to 2026.

 Week 0: The text lands.